ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Replay Attacks {#replay}

 Encrypted requests can be copied and replayed by the Oblivious Relay resource.
-The threat model for oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
+The threat model for Oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
 Furthermore, if a client sends an Encapsulated Request in TLS early data (see {{Section 8 of TLS}} and
 {{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
 In both cases, the effect of a replay attack and the mitigations that might be employed are similar to TLS early data.

-It is the responsibility of the application that uses oblivious HTTP to either reject replayed requests or to ensure that replayed requests have no adverse affects on their operation.
+It is the responsibility of the application that uses Oblivious HTTP to either reject replayed requests or to ensure that replayed requests have no adverse affects on their operation.
 This section describes some approaches that are universally applicable and suggestions for more targeted techniques.